rhajda/OpenPCDet/README_Auto-label.md

     |-- /autolabel_pipeline                             --- Contains all scripts for Auto-label pipeline.
         |-- /Helperfunctions
-            |--                                         --- Old / debugging scripts.
+            |--                                         --- Backup / debugging scripts.
 Not relevant for Auto-label pipeline.

         |-- /SemiSupervisedLearning                     --- Secondary scripts for Dataset preparation.
             |-- ImageSet_from_files_in_folder.py        --- create ImageSet .txt files from the /label_2 folder.